Functions

 Function Description: Returns the string expr with all prefixes or suffixes of remstr removed.

-Return Result Type: Matches the original type of the input field expr.
+Return Result Type: Same as the original type of the input field expr.

 Applicable Data Types: